Founders of Science Fiction

 About This Project

 Founders of Sci-Fi is an evolving family tree of the genre’s beginnings.
-We start with the “Founding Family” — Shelley, Verne, and Wells — and will grow over time to include the ancestors who inspired them and the descendants who carried their visions forward.
+The site currently focuses on the “Founding Family” — Shelley, Verne, and Wells — with room to expand when time and curiosity align.

 [Read the full story on our About page →]